Copenbacon/data-structures/README.md

   adjacent(n1, n2): returns True if there is an edge connecting n1 and n2, False if not, raises an error if either of the supplied nodes are not in g g.depth_first_traversal(start): Perform a full depth-first traversal of the graph beginning at start.
 Return the full visited path when traversal is complete. g.breadth_first_traversal(self, start): Perform a full breadth-first traversal of the graph, beginning at start.
-Return the full visited path when traversal is complete.
+Return the full visited path when traversal is complete. g.djikstras(start, end): Return shortest path (by weight) between two nodes in the graph by using Djikstra's algorithm. g.floyd(start, end): Return shortest path (by weight) between two nodes using the Floy-Warshall algorithm.